5052 vs 6061 Aluminum: Which Alloy Is Better for CNC Parts?

 If your part starts as sheet and needs bending, 5052 is often the smarter path.

-If it starts as billet and needs CNC machining, 6061 usually wins.
+If the part starts as plate, bar, or extrusion and requires extensive CNC machining, 6061 usually wins.

 Engineer’s Note